Central sets and infinite monochromatic exponential patterns: Exponential patterns in the natural numbers

 \subsection{Sets of finite exponentiations}

-One possible natural way of inductively itemizing sets of ``finite exponentiations" obtained from a sequence $(a_n)$ is the following.
-For simplicity, in the sequel we will always assume that elements of the sequence are arranged in increasing order.
+One possible natural way of inductively itemizing sets of ``exponential patterns" obtained from a finite sequence $(a_1,\ldots,a_n)$ of natural numbers is the following.
+(Since we are dealing with exponentiations, we assume that every $a_i\ge 2$.)

-At step 1 we start with $\text{EXP}(a_1)=\{a_1\}$, and at step 2 we set $\text{EXP}(a_1,a_2)=\{a_2, a_2^{a_1}\}$.
-At the next step we consider $a_3$, along with its powers with exponents taken from one of the previous steps 2 or 1, along with the triple exponentiations obtained by first picking a power of $a_3$ with an exponent taken from the previous steps 2, and then raising it to the exponent of step 1.
-So, at step 3 we obtain the following set:
+At step 1 we start with $\text{EXP}(a_1)=\{a_1\}$, and at step 2 we set $\text{EXP}(a_1,a_2)=\{a_2, {a_2}^{a_1}\}$.
+At the next step we consider $a_3$, along with its powers with exponents taken from one of the previous steps 2 or 1, along with the triple exponentiations obtained by first picking a power of $a_3$ with an exponent taken from the previous step 2, and then raising it to the exponent from step 1.
+So, at step 3 we obtain the following set: { }